Reconstructibility of matroid polytopes: The problem of polytope reconstruction

-If $P$ does not contain the origin, we translate the polytope so that it does.
-Note that translating the polytope $P$ changes the geometry of $P^*$, but not the faces structure as long as the origin is in the relative interor of $P$.
-The face lattice of $P^*$ is the inclusion reversed face lattice of $P$.
-In particular, the vertices of $P^*$ correspond to the \emph{facets} of $P$, i.e.\ codimension-one faces of $P$.
+This polyhedron might be unbounded, which is the case whenever $P$ is not full dimensional.
+We intersect the polar polyhedron with the affine hull of $P$.
+This intersection is a polytope~$P^*$ called the {\it polar polytope} of $P$.
+If $P$ does not contain the origin, we translate the polytope so that it does to obtain the polar polytope.
+Note that, as long as the origin is in the relative interior of $P$, translating the polytope $P$ changes the geometry of $P^*$, but not the face structure.
+It is also the case that the face lattice of $P^*$ is the inclusion-reversed face lattice of $P$.
+In particular, the vertices of $P^*$ correspond to the \emph{facets} of $P$, i.e., the codimension-one faces of $P$.
 The \emph{dual graph} of a polytope $P$ is the graph of the polar polytope, or equivalently, the graph on the set of facets of $P$ where two facets are adjacent in the dual graph if they share a \emph{ridge}, a codimension-two face.

 The classical graph reconstruction problem can be stated as follows. \begin{problem}[Reconstruction problem] Given a parameter $d$, and the (dual) graph of a $d$-polytope, determine the face lattice of the polytope. \end{problem}